South Carolina man is killed by a falling tree limb

-Before slamming into to the United States, Irma hit Cuba late Friday as a Category 5 hurricane.
+Before slamming into the United States, Irma hit Cuba late Friday as a Category 5 hurricane.
 Irma killed 38 people in the Caribbean before heading to the United States.

 This is the first year on record that the continental United States has had two Category 4 hurricane landfalls in the same year.